EhabY/MazeGame/Report.md

 Another small modification is the use of `ConcurrentHashMap`, which is a thread-safe `HashMap` with atomic and multi-threaded specific operations.

+There was also the use of `CopyOnWriteArrayList` in the `EventHandler` class.
+It was appropriate because modifications are very rare, mainly in the beginning of the match and at the end.
+While traversals are very frequent (every few seconds).

 The real synchronization problem was related to entering or exiting a room.
 For example, when entering a room, the method `acquireLoot()` is synchronized so only the first player gets the loot there.
 Of course, since the fighting happens when 2 (or more) players enter a room, the operation of removing a player from a room or adding them to a room is synchronized on a lock unique for that room so that other operations in other rooms aren’t impacted.
 When adding a player to a room, a check happens to see if there already exists another player in the room.